DaoCloud/DaoCloud-docs/docs/en/docs/blogs/index.md

 - [20220622 | Clusterpedia Officially Enters CNCF Sandbox as the First Multi-Cloud Retrieval Open Source Project](https://mp.weixin.qq.com/s/K2jG64msI4j-mWqPF0qkKg)

     On June 15, 2022, the Cloud Native Computing Foundation (CNCF) announced that Clusterpedia had officially joined the CNCF sandbox project.
-Clusterpedia is an open-source project launched by "DaoCloud Daoke" at the end of 2021.
+Clusterpedia is an open-source project launched by DaoCloud at the end of 2021.
 It is a tool that can perform complex resource retrieval across multiple clusters with kubectl, and it is currently the only project in CNCF that focuses on multi-cloud information retrieval and is widely used.

 - [20220611 | CloudTTY: Next-generation Cloud-native Open Source Cloud Shell](https://mp.weixin.qq.com/s/sFjZmvumQNbP6gnlnpglWQ)